Sequential Attention-based Sampling for Histopathological Analysis: Appendix

 Second, we asked: Is the agent able to localize tumor regions even in slides that are ultimately misclassified?
 Answering this question is important, because robust tumor localization ability could potentially assist histopathologists by prioritizing regions for first-pass analysis in clinical or laboratory settings.
 For this analysis, we considered slide that were misclassified by SASHA but correctly classified by HAFED.

 We illustrate this with an example slide \cref{fig:appendix_visulaization}.
 For this slide, the RL agent successfully identifies tumor patches, with the first tumor patch being visited at a fraction of $0.0085$ and the last at $0.03$.
-For the entire cohort of such slides tumor patch visits ranged from 0.001-0.099 fraction for SASHA-0.1 and 0.009-0.034 fraction for SASHA-0.2 (\cref{fig:ap_tsvp}, column 4, orange trace).
-In contrast, when patches are randomly sampled for the same slide, the first tumor patch is typically hit after visiting $0.1412 \pm 0.121$ fraction of the patches.
-This demonstrates that the RL agent is able to localize tumor regions significantly earlier than random sampling.
+For the entire cohort of such slides, tumor patch visits ranged from $0.001-0.099$ fraction for SASHA-0.1 and $0.009-0.034$ fraction for SASHA-0.2 (\cref{fig:ap_tsvp}, column 4, orange trace).
+In contrast, when patches are randomly sampled for the same slide, the first tumor patch is typically sampled after visiting $0.141 \pm 0.121$ fraction of the patches.
+This demonstrates that the RL agent is able to localize tumor regions, typically with an order of magnitude fewer steps than random sampling.